Our Team & Opportunities

-Before joining Inspired Teaching, Mandy was an associate at Day Pitney LLP in Boston, Massachusetts where her practice focused on commercial litigation and white collar defense.
-Originally from Murray, Kentucky, Mandy graduated from Yale University with Distinction in the English major, and received her J.D. from the William & Mary School of Law.
+Miranda assists the Research Department in gathering and analyzing data for program evaluation; she also implements Inspired Teaching’s Communications strategy, engaging external stakeholders through Inspired Teaching’s website and social media platforms.
+Before joining Inspired Teaching, Miranda was an associate at Day Pitney LLP in Boston, Massachusetts.
+Originally from Murray, Kentucky, Miranda graduated from Yale University with Distinction in the English major and received her JD from the William & Mary School of Law.

-Mara serves as a main point of contact for Inspired Teaching Fellows.
-She is responsible for state licensure and AmeriCorps as well as oversees recruitment and selection for Inspired Teaching Fellows.
+.
+She oversees the successful recruitment and selection of Inspired Teaching Fellows, as well as state licensure and AmeriCorps reporting and compliance.
 Mara joined Center for Inspired Teaching after earning her BS in Political Communication from Emerson College.
 She previously worked for Peace First Boston, coordinating college volunteers and teaching conflict resolution classes to elementary and middle school students.
 She has also volunteered as a dental assistant and Spanish translator in rural El Salvador.

 Pamela Greene has worked as an operations manager and coordinator for several years in diverse companies.
 She is pleased to be putting her experience to work as part of a dynamic community that is passionate about education, social justice, and making a difference in the lives of children.
 At Center for Inspired Teaching she works with a team of staff members on organizational growth and strategic planning projects and manages day-to-day administrative operations.
 Pam attended Trinity College in Washington, DC.

-Cosby is a native Washingtonian who earned his bachelor?s degree in Non-Western History at the University of Pennsylvania and began his teaching career in rural Georgia as part of the Teach for America program (’93 Corps).
-He stayed in Georgia to get his masters degree in Secondary Social Science Education at the University of Georgia.
+.
+He is a native Washingtonian who earned his Bachelor’s degree in Non-Western History at the University of Pennsylvania and began his teaching career in rural Georgia as part of the Teach for America program (’93 Corps).
+He stayed in Georgia to get his Master’s in Secondary Social Science Education at the University of Georgia.
 He returned home to DC in 1997 and spent thirteen years teaching social studies at Bell Multicultural High school (now the Columbia Heights Educational Campus) where he led the social studies department as well as the tennis and debate teams.
 Cosby earned his National Board Certification in 2006 and is one of only a handful of National Board Certified social studies teachers in the city.

 Suzanne began teaching math and science at the middle school level before building a comprehensive middle school theatre program that integrated core content and arts instruction.
 Upon completing her doctorate, she began teaching in the Department of Educational Studies at Ripon College where she developed and taught coursework in inquiry-based instruction, arts integration, and multicultural education, and conducted research on utilizing theatre as a means to develop intercultural dialogue between students.
 Suzanne has worked as an advocate for teacher preparation with the Wisconsin Association of Colleges for Teacher Education and as a proponent for arts education with the Educational Theatre Association and the American Alliance for Theatre and Education.
 Suzanne holds a BA from Smith College, an MA in Educational Policy Studies from the University of Wisconsin, Madison, and an EdD from the University of Nevada- Las Vegas.